Vadimkkaa/Labs/LABS-ASSEMBLER/TO COMPILE/README.md

 Using:

 tasm lab_name.asm -> tlink lab_name.obj -> lab_name.exe

+P.S. this example is represented for making .exe files, if you need a .com file follow this order:

+tasm lab_name.asm -> tlink /t lab_name.obj -> lab_name.com

-If you want to use a debugger, just write a 'td' word before the   .exe file
+If you want to use a debugger, just write a 'td' word before the  lab_name.exe file

 This should make it